SoNearSonar/ScpSLAPI-NET/Documentation/Usage.md

 - Getting server info
 - Getting lobby lists (works for 3rd party API's)

-## Note
+## Notes
-- Exceptions are in the form of AggregateException with the InnerException property being HttpRequestException
+1. Exceptions are in the form of AggregateException with the InnerException property being different based on what is done:
+- SLRequestException - Invalid information passed when getting server info, Northwood lobby list information, or unavailable/down 3rd party API list link
+- SLRequestJsonException - JSON contents from 3rd party API list link is not in the right format

-- List<FullServer> has an extension method to sort the results by a variety of keys (according to how Northwood sorts their lists) called SortFullServerList()
+2. List<FullServer> has an extension method to sort the results by a variety of keys (according to how Northwood sorts their lists) called SortFullServerList()

 ## Examples
 Below are examples of C# API calls for getting resources from these API's